 Our menu runs on a three weekly cycle and is available to view on the document below:

-As part of the government initiative to encourage children to eat five pieces of fruit and vegetables a day, all children in Class One receive a free piece of fruit each day.
+As part of the government initiative to encourage children to eat five pieces of fruit and vegetables a day, all children in Nursery, Reception, Year 1 & 2 receive a free piece of fruit each day.
 This is usually eaten mid-morning.
-Children in Class Two are invited to bring a piece of fruit from home to eat during this time.
-Should you wish your child not to receive this fruit or if you are aware of any allergies, please let the headteacher know.
+Children in other year groups are invited to bring a piece of fruit from home to eat during this time.
+Should you wish your child not to receive this fruit or if you are aware of any allergies, please let your child’s class teacher know.

 All children also have the opportunity to have a glass of semi-skimmed milk each morning at break time.
 This is provided free for children in EYFS and those receiving pupil premium funding.
 Alternatively, a glass of milk is good value at just 10p a day, payable in advance on a half-termly basis.